The Curriculum at Banstead Infant School

 If you would like further information please contact your child’s teacher.
 There are also termly meetings for parents at which the class teacher will explain how the curriculum is organised and the ways in which parents can help at home.The curriculum is delivered through a two yearly cycle of topics for each year group.
 This year, 2020-21, the topics are as follows:

-Reception: Once Upon a Time, Short Tall, Big, Small, Under our Feet
+Reception: The Journey Begins, Short, Tall, Big, Small, Under our Feet

 Each term parents also receive a curriculum letter explaining how the subjects are taught.
 Please click below to read this term’s curriculum.